awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-kinesis-output-reference-kinesisvideostreams-kinesisvideo.md

 **ProducerTimestamp**

-The producer\-side time stamp of the fragment\.
+The producer\-side Unix time stamp of the fragment\.
 For more information, see [PutMedia](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_dataplane_PutMedia.html)\.

-Type: Timestamp
+Type: Number

 **ServerTimestamp**

-The server\-side time stamp of the fragment\.
+The server\-side Unix time stamp of the fragment\.
 For more information, see [PutMedia](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_dataplane_PutMedia.html)\.

-Type: Timestamp
+Type: Number

-**FrameOffsetInMillis**
+**FrameOffsetInSeconds**

-The offset of the frame \(in milliseconds\) inside the fragment\.
+The offset of the frame \(in seconds\) inside the fragment\.

 Type: Number